Chapter 2: Roles of State and National 4-H YDP Partners

 The Associate Vice President for Business Operations is the primary administrative leader for ANR research and extension activities and chairs the Administrative Review Council and is responsible for fiscal and planning oversight for ANR activities and maintains administrative liaison with Cooperative Extension, the AES and campus deans.
 See Associate Vice President for Business Operations.

 The ANR Controller and Business Services Director is responsible for financial oversight, internal controls, administrative policies, business contracts, risk management, insurance, business and financial services and computer services.
-See Controller and Business Services Director.
+See Office of Controller and Business Services.

 The ANR Executive Director for Staff Personnel and Affirmative Action provides materials, resources and training for staff and volunteers on clientele documentation and outreach activities.
 The affirmative action office also handles discrimination complaints and supports the process of decision-making about outreach activities and interpretation of policies and regulations related to diversity, civil rights and affirmative action.
-See ANR Employees Staff Personnel and Affirmative Action Office.
+See ANR Employees Staff Personnel and Office of Diversity and Inclusion.

-The State 4-H Youth Development Program provides statewide leadership and direction to the 4-H YDP, programmatically and administratively coordinates state level 4-H YDP activities and programs and identifies and secures funding for statewide and/or multi-county programs, events and activities.
+The State 4-H Youth Development Program provides statewide leadership and direction to the 4-H YDP, programmatically and administratively coordinates state level 4-H YDP activities and programs and identifies and secures funding for the program.

-The Associate Director of 4-H Program and Policy provides statewide programmatic leadership and administrative and operational support for the California 4-H YDP; fosters team building with academic peers, youth professionals, volunteers, youth and other cooperators; and serves as liaison between the California 4-H YDP and various internal and external stakeholder groups.
-The Associate Director is responsible for the development, interpretation and implementation of UC policies related to the 4-H YDP.
-This position reports to the YFC Director.
+The Statewide 4-H Director provides statewide programmatic leadership and administrative and operational support for the California 4-HYDP; fosters team building with academic peers, youth professionals, volunteers, youth and other partners; and serves as liaison between the California 4-HYDP and various internal and external stakeholder groups.
+The Statewide 4-H Director is responsible for the development, interpretation and implementation of UC policies related to the 4-HYDP.

 The Associate Director of Research - 4-H YDP gives guidance and direction to 4-H YDP's research agenda.